timvdm/Kitimar/README.md

 *The next few years life happened and I did not have time to work on this.
 During this time, the new C++17/20 standards were released.
 For my current job I also use C++ and for some time now, I thought revisiting this idea would be a great way to play with the new C++ features I was not already using.*

-I knew ***constexpr*** might be capable of this, but it was not immediately clear how this would work.
+I knew [**constexpr**](https://en.cppreference.com/w/cpp/language/constexpr) might be capable of this now, but it was not immediately clear how this would work.
 There are still limitations that make it difficult to transfer the result of compile-time computations to run time.
 The final piece I needed to put this altogether for this was the [Compile time regular expressions (ctre) library](https://github.com/hanickadot/compile-time-regular-expressions).
 Using this as a example and basis I quickly had a working prototype.